mozilla/pkipolicy/rootstore/policy.md

 1.  name of the company being audited;
 2.  name and address of the organization performing the audit;
+3.  name(s) and qualifications of individuals performing the audit, as required by section 3.2;
-3. Distinguished Name and SHA256 fingerprint of each root and intermediate certificate that was in scope;
+4. Distinguished Name and SHA256 fingerprint of each root and intermediate certificate that was in scope;
-4.  audit criteria (with version number) that were used to audit each of the certificates;
+5.  audit criteria (with version number) that were used to audit each of the certificates;
-5.  a list of the CA policy documents (with version numbers) referenced during the audit;
+6.  a list of the CA policy documents (with version numbers) referenced during the audit;
-6.  whether the audit is for a period of time or a point in time;
+7.  whether the audit is for a period of time or a point in time;
-7.  the start date and end date of the period, for those that cover a period of time;
+8.  the start date and end date of the period, for those that cover a period of time;
-8.  the point-in-time date, for those that are for a point in time;
+9.  the point-in-time date, for those that are for a point in time;
-9.  the date the report was issued (which will necessarily be after the end date or point-in-time date);
+10. the date the report was issued (which will necessarily be after the end date or point-in-time date);
-10. the facility site locations that were examined (e.g. Toronto datacenter);
+11. the facility site locations that were examined (e.g. Toronto datacenter);
     and
-11. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).
+12. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).